top of page

 4. Apply a stain-blocking primer

 5. Repaint with high-quality exterior paint (take a paint chip to any home improvement store and they should be able to match it) Just know it will be a slighter different shade depending on how long the current paint has been on your home.
-But will also protect you from a very large repair deal
+But will also protect you from a very large repair.

 👉 Addressing it early helps prevent deeper damage.
 Save the image below for future reference